James Overholser

 In addition to my work on campus, I consult with a local mental health clinic, providing psychotherapy services to adults who are struggling with emotional problems and an assortment of stressful life events.
 My style of therapy relies heavily on cognitive-behavioral therapy with an emphasis on the Socratic method.

-My research examines the assessment of depression and suicide risk.
+My current research examines the assessment of depression and suicide risk.
 We have studies currently underway, evaluating depression in adult psychiatric outpatients, Day Hospital patients, and individuals who have died by suicide.
 In each of these projects, we conduct a thorough assessment, usually combining structured interviews with self-report questionnaires, trying to improve our understanding of the cognitive and emotional factors that underlie severe depression and suicidal tendencies.
 More specifically, I am interested in the positive and negative attitudes that underlie, and potentially cause, significant emotional reactions.

 Download / View CV